 On July 16, 2021, Versant Power requested a limited waiver of the application of its posted policy statement regarding penalties for unreserved transmission use that was in effect from January through March 2021 to Black Bear SO, LLC and Black Bear Hydro Partners, LLC (jointly, "Black Bear").
 Instead, Versant proposes to charge Black Bear penalties for unreserved use based on Versant Power's revised policy statement as published May 11, 2021, avoiding the imposition of a penalty on Black Bear that is nearly seven times what it would have incurred had it reserved and scheduled annual or monthly transmission service appropriately, but still requiring Black Bear to pay an unreserved use penalty for service used without the appropriate reservations.
-Comments, if any, on Versant's waiver request are due on or before August 6, 2021.
+Comments on Versant's waiver request were due on or before August 6, 2021.
+Black Bear filed comments on August 6, 2021.
+Versant answered Black Bear's comments on August 11, 2021.

+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).